protopopov1122/8SMC1/README.md

 Motivation
 ===================
 This project started with goal to create two-axis moving laser using existing stepper motor and controller for physics lab for educational purposes.
 Currently it is more universal and has more features.
-After first version release, there may added also other device types and functions.
+After first version release, there also may be added other device types and functions.

 Known issues
 ===================
 Project started as simple Standa 8SMC1 motor control interface, however during development it extended with features that wasn't necessary at start, so there is some consequences:
 * Not all text files that describe project is up-to-date.
 Development is quite fast and focused on new function implementation, so not all textual descriptions are actual.
 * Currently CalX has possibility to use any stepper motors, however the only hardware controller we have is Standa 8SMC1 - all functionality is tested with them.
 * Project is portable and has versions for Windows and Linux.
-Main development version is Windows version, Linux version currently is unstable.
+Main development version is Windows version, Linux version currently may be unstable.

 Disclaimer
 ===================